ivanrododendro/pg-autoexplai-ai-analysis/README.md

 - AI analysis is provided in French
 - Token limits are enforced based on the selected model
 - API keys should be properly configured before running the tool
+- Each query is assigned a unique hashcode for identification and tracking across multiple executions